jeffreychaplin/home-gh-pages/videogames/_posts/2021-01-17-spacequesttyping.md

 ## Information

 **Space Quest** is a game I created with my daughter for one of her school science projects.
-The game was all her idea and she did all of the artwork, I helped scan her artwork for use in the game and taught her some basics of Unity as she learned some C# programming development.
-It was a lot of fun working with her on this project and we are both very pleased with the result.
+The artwork for the game was created by my daughter, as well as the idea of the game.
+I taught her the basics of Unity and C# programming development to help her in developing the code for the game.
+This project led to my daughter being invited to attend our State's Annual MLTI Student Conference hosted by the Department of Education.

 ## About The Game